Neutrino42/knowledge-equivalence-DT/README.md

 The experiment can be run by executing `./src/runner/Run.py`.
 All the parameter configurations used in the paper are recorded in `Run.py`.

 ## Data analysis
 The file `analyse.ipynb` contains the code that is used for analysis and figure plotting.
-It reads the data from output directory and generates the figures that appear in the paper.
+It reads the data from the `output` directory and generates the figures that appear in the paper.